 - Many airlines will refuse to fly snub-nosed breeds in the cargo hold due to their breathing difficulties

 - In the past, people avoided flying pets in the cargo hold by flying into France and driving into the UK.
-However, this likely won’t be possible once EU freedom of movement ends in 2021.
+However, this is no longer possible now that the UK is not a member of the EU.

 - For Americans who can’t or don’t want to fly their pets, the Queen Mary 2 cruise ship is a popular alternative